mercylyn/mprogproject/README.md

 The Beatles were an English rockband from Liverpool, England.
 The band is considered as the most influential music band in history.
 The visualisations will present the number of albums and singles from the year 1963 to 2009 that reached the Official Charts Company.
 The albums and singles that reached No. 1 are visualised separately.
 Furthermore, there is the possibility to see the percentage of Lead Vocals per band member of selected albums (chart position no. 1).

 Three visualisations:
-1) Grouped bar chart: albums or singles that reached the Charts (The Official Charts Company) with number of weeks in chart
+1) Grouped bar chart: albums or singles that reached the Charts (The Official Charts Company) with number of weeks on the chart
 2) Bubble chart: albums or singles with highest position no. 1
-3) Donut chart: members of the band starring as lead vocals position no. 1 albums only
+3) Donut chart: members of the band starring as lead vocals or instrumental (%) position no. 1 albums only

 Source: https://nl.wikipedia.org/wiki/The_Beatles